-- Always verify wire instructions by calling our office using a known phone number-never trust emailed wire instructions without verification. - Wagon Wheel will never change wire instructions via email.
-If your client receives an email requesting a change, it is likely fraud. - Encourage caution.
+- Always verify wiring instructions by calling our office using our published phone number.
+We will not email out our wiring instructions-we will only send wiring instructions through the secure Qualia Connect portal. - Wagon Wheel will never change wiring instructions via email.
+If your client receives an email requesting a change, it is almost certainly fraud.
+If you receive an email and want to verify the instructions, NEVER verify with the phone number in the email, but call our office using our published phone number. - Encourage caution.
 Clients should double-check account numbers and confirm details before sending funds.

-If you or your clients have any doubts about wire instructions, call us immediately.
+If you or your clients have any doubts about wiring instructions, call us immediately.
 A few extra minutes of verification could prevent a devastating loss.